land-rover/adtech-enabled-mobility-visualization/README.md

 # Visualizing Geospatial Time Series Data

 Publicly-available individual-level mobility data is an artifact of the ubiquitous cell phone.
 Because the data is enormous, any profitable study of it must begin with a visualization.

 My favorite visualization approach comes from a company called [Tectonix](https://www.tectonix.com/).

-To appreciate their approach, consider an interest in spreader events.
+To appreciate their approach, consider an interest in "spreader events."

 During a spreader event, a group of people gathers in space and time and then spreads out from that point, taking whatever they've caught--or learned--along the way.

-Where did the group come from?
-Where do they go after the event?
+Where did that group come from?
+Where did they go after the event?

 To see how a good visualization can answer these questions, check out this [video](https://twitter.com/tectonixgeo/status/1242628347034767361).